We all read digital copywriting every day. In fact, you’re reading it right now.

 Use plain language

-Writing clearly and simply should always be priority number one.
+Writing clearly and simply should always be priority number one because it’s easier to understand.

 For example, instead of the word “advise”, use “tell”.
 Not only is it a simpler word, but it sounds less formal, which helps to build trust.